 Decarbonising DHC: Planning investments to decarbonise district heating and cooling networks

-District heating and cooling (DHC) plays a pivotal role in the EU’s strategy to decarbonise the heating and cooling sector while enhancing electricity grid stability through flexibility services.
+District heating and cooling (DHC) play a pivotal role in the EU’s strategy to decarbonise the heating and cooling sector while enhancing electricity grid stability through flexibility services.
 Achieving the EU’s ambitious targets requires both the development of new DHC networks and the deep decarbonisation of existing ones to meet the “efficient DHC” criteria outlined in the recast Energy Efficiency Directive (EED).

 The challenge of the EED’s “rolling horizon”: How can decarbonisation projects be designed to meet short- and medium-term environmental obligations while anticipating increasingly stringent future criteria for efficient DHC?